system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ## Replacing the Thelio-IO board:

+The Thelio-IO board handles the front power button, fan control, and 2.5" SATA connectors for the system.
+If the Thelio-IO board becomes defective, it can be replaced using the instructions below.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes
 **Difficulty:** High <span style="color:red;">●</span>

-The Thelio-IO board handles the front power button, fan control, and 2.5" SATA connectors for the system.
-If the Thelio-IO boards becomes defective, it can be replaced using the instructions below.
+### Steps to replace the Thelio-IO board:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the front cover and any installed drives from the 2.5" drive bays](#addingremoving-25-storage-drives).
-2. Use the cutouts on the opposite side of the chassis to unplug all cabling from the Thelio-IO board that is being replaced, including the SATA cables.
+2. Use the cutout on the front side of the chassis to unplug all cabling from the Thelio-IO board that is being replaced, including the SATA cables.

 ![Thelio-IO plugs](./img/thelio-io-plugs.jpg)